-Offices within the Student Affairs Division include Athletics, Campus Recreation, Career Development, Counseling and Psychological Services, Greek Life, Judicial Affairs and Student Assistance, Multicultural Affairs, New Student Programs, Residence Life and Housing Services, Service Learning and Volunteer Programs, Student Healh Services, Student Leadership and Involvement, Sykes Student Union, and the Women's Center.
+Offices within the Student Affairs Division include Athletics, Campus Recreation, Career Development, Counseling and Psychological Services, Greek Life, Office of Student Conduct, Multicultural Affairs, New Student Programs, Residence Life and Housing Services, Service Learning and Volunteer Programs, Student Healh Services, Student Leadership and Involvement, Sykes Student Union, and the Women's Center.
 The Division of Student Affairs also offers services for commuter and off-campus students and for lesbian, gay, bisexual, and transgender students.

 The administration believes that students should share the responsibility for governing their community and should have a voice in shaping the objectives of the University.
 Through a democratically constructed student government and committee structure, the administration, faculty, and student body seek to work together on behalf of the general welfare of the University.